verrazzano/docs/content/en/docs/networking/_index.md

 in the mesh uses mTLS, with the following exceptions:
 - Traffic from the NGINX Ingress Controller to Rancher
 - Traffic from the Coherence operator to the Coherence cluster
-- Prometheus traffic, which uses HTTP or HTTPS (not shown)
+- Prometheus traffic (not shown), which uses HTTP or HTTPS

 **NOTE:** Several components inside the cluster send requests to Keycloak and will always go outside the cluster, back through the load balancer, if a Keycloak redirect